mattmcginty89/btchistory/README.md

 # btchistory
-Record Bitcoin price history and anaylse average prices per day/hour/minute
+Record Bitcoin price history in GBP and anaylse average prices per day/hour/minute

-This provides an almost certainly useless data set to aid with the timing of DCA orders
+This provides a dataset to aid with the timing of DCA orders

 Collecting this data helps fool yourself into answering questions like:
   - When DCA'ing every day - Is 5pm better than 4am?
   - When DCA'ing every week - Is Monday better than Thursday?

-In reality, this is clearly utterly useless data, as the market is ever changing and unpredicatable
+In reality, this is useless data!
+The market is ever changing and unpredicatable

-This was written purely as a hobby project to learn F#
+This was written purely as a hobby project to expose the author to the F# language <3

+You should not consider anything this program produces as financial advice!

 Prices are obtained from the CoinGecko API